-Fortunately tinnitus treatment can bring relief from the frequent and disruptive ringing sensation.
+Fortunately treatment can bring relief from the frequent and disruptive ringing sensation.
 Our treatment plans focus on retraining the brain to reduce the effects of tinnitus and hyperacusis on the patient’s quality of life.
 The treatment protocol combines education and counseling with sound therapy.
 Research indicates that the effectiveness of treatment is highest when hearing aids or sound maskers are combined with a structured education and counseling program.
-One sound therapy option for effective relief is Serenade®.
-Many advanced hearing aids also have built in sound masking programs to combat the effects of tinnitus.
+Most advanced hearing aids also have built in sound masking programs to combat the effects of tinnitus.
 In a majority of cases, hearing loss is also present.
 By treating the underlying loss we can minimize the disruption caused by ringing in the ears.

 We carefully evaluate the auditory system and medical history to determine whether or not medical intervention is warranted.
 We evaluate the effects of tinnitus and hyperacusis on your quality of life.
 We inform and provide recommendations to make tinnitus and hyperacusis less bothersome.
 We will work with you to determine the optimal treatment.

 If you or a loved one struggles with tinnitus, contact us to schedule an evaluation today.